Drew-Andersen/PWA-Text-Editor/README.md

 Open to collaboration, if you choose to do so open an issue and modify any changes you would like to see on a feature branch and wait for approval before merging to the main branch.

 ## Questions
-If you have additional questions please feel free to reach out to me though my GitHub or email.
+If you have additional questions please feel free to reach out to me though my GitHub or email. <br />
 [Link to Github](https://github.com/Drew-Andersen)

 <a href="mailto:andrewtandersen@gmail.com">andrewtandersen@gmail.com</a>